 All of this is the outcome of a dysfunctional system.

-As the founder of Everyday, I am committed to be on the question side to open valuable conversations how we can move towards another culture, believe system or network that I call the Care Economy.
+As the founder of Everyday, I am committed to being on the question side to open valuable conversations on how we can move towards another culture, belief system or network that I call the Care Economy.
 A term introduced to me by Bela Hatvany.

 We do not have all the answers yet.
 I even believe we do not have the right questions yet.
 So what are the right questions we should ask ourselves to enable a world that works for all?
 Let me sum up the questions I have learned so far in this quest with Everyday.